The AI Services Wave: Lessons from Palantir in The New Age of AI

 Palantir’s “Forward Deployed Engineers” became a central part of our own internal ontology.
 Embedding directly with customers to configure the platform to their unique needs was how we brought this domain-specific mentality into our culture.
 At the time, deploying engineers to work alongside customers was totally alien to top Silicon Valley tech companies, who preferred to leave client interactions to sales and customer success teams.
 It was (and is) very hard to hire people who combine the technical, operational, and communication skills to work closely with non-technical customers.
 But this hiring mentality is essential in tech-enabled services, and it’s perhaps not surprising that many founders and early employees of our tech-services portfolio companies are Palantir alumni.

 Building the right team is about creating a culture that values both technological innovation and service excellence.
-If you’re pursuing an inorganic growth strategy, you also need DNA from the PE world who has the wisdom and experience to manage acquisitions and align incentives.
+If you’re pursuing an inorganic growth strategy, you also need DNA from the PE world which has the wisdom and experience to manage acquisitions and align incentives.
 It's this combination that allows tech-enabled service businesses to not only replicate existing services more efficiently, but transform entire industries.

 If you’re working on an AI-services company or have ideas around other best practices shoot us a note to jack@8vc.com